Evansville plays Akron - WTOP News

 Charlotte Amalie, Virgin Islands; Sunday, 8 p.m.
 EST

-BOTTOM LINE: Evansville takes on Akron at Virgin Islands Sport & Fitness Center in Charlotte Amalie, Virgin Islands.
+BOTTOM LINE: Evansville squares off against Akron in Charlotte Amalie, Virgin Islands.

-The Purple Aces are 3-3 in non-conference play.
-Evansville is eighth in the MVC in rebounding with 32.0 rebounds.
-Joshua Hughes paces the Purple Aces with 7.0 boards.
+The Purple Aces have a 3-3 record against non-conference oppponents.
+Evansville ranks ninth in the MVC with 21.5 defensive rebounds per game led by Joshua Hughes averaging 3.5.

-The Zips are 4-1 in non-conference play.
-Akron is 4-1 when it has fewer turnovers than its opponents and averages 9.2 turnovers per game.
+The Zips have a 4-1 record in non-conference games.
+Akron leads the MAC with 13.0 offensive rebounds per game led by Evan Mahaffey averaging 2.4.

 Evansville’s average of 7.2 made 3-pointers per game is 2.6 fewer made shots on average than the 9.8 per game Akron gives up.
-Akron averages 11.6 made 3-pointers per game this season, 4.1 more made shots on average than the 7.5 per game Evansville gives up.
+Akron averages 26.4 more points per game (94.6) than Evansville gives up to opponents (68.2).

-TOP PERFORMERS: Connor Turnbull is scoring 13.2 points per game with 4.0 rebounds and 1.4 assists for the Purple Aces.
-Hughes is averaging 13.2 points and 7.0 rebounds while shooting 50.9%.
+TOP PERFORMERS: Hughes averages 1.7 made 3-pointers per game for the Purple Aces, scoring 13.2 points while shooting 45.5% from beyond the arc.
+Connor Turnbull is shooting 56.3% and averaging 13.2 points.

-Tavari Johnson is scoring 15.8 points per game and averaging 2.8 rebounds for the Zips.
+Tavari Johnson is averaging 15.8 points and 3.8 assists for the Zips.
 Shammah Scott is averaging 13.2 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.